Saint Petersburg, Russia

 5. Heavily consider the advantages of hiring your own guide.
 You see more and do more with your own guide.
 It's safer, more comfortable, and your precious Saint Petersburg time is used more efficiently.
 Your guide can whisk you from place to place in a way you never could on you own.

 We all understand how important your visit is and how this may be your once-in-a-lifetime visit.
 To make it the best it can be, we recommend you stay for 5 to 9 days so you will be able to see all of the important things in a relaxed way while getting acquainted with the pace of life in Saint Petersburg.
 This is a vibrant, dynamic city with so much to see and do.
 And there is ALL KINDS of evening entertainment every night, as well as plenty of great places to eat (in all price ranges) and lots of interesting shopping.

 How to begin...

-My correspondence manager Alexander will be glad to hear from you.
-Tell him about your travel ideas and he will offer his suggestions.
-We strive to respond to all inquiries within 24 hours.
+Tell Sasha about your travel ideas and he will offer his suggestions.
+He strives to respond to all inquiries within 24 hours.

 Email Sasha at: firstname.lastname@example.org

 He is fluent in English - Russian.
-And Alexander has a great deal of knowledge and expertise that he gladly shares.
-If you have a high speed internet connection, you can view our web video below here:
+And Sasha has a great deal of knowledge and expertise that he gladly shares.
+You can view our web video below here: